San Diego's best trendy, upscale restaurants with vegan and vegetarian options

 Matsu - Oceanside

 If you want to be immersed in a unique fine-dining culinary experience that will tantalize all your senses, Matsu will not disappoint.
-Matsu, which is the Japanese word for pine, focuses on quality over quantity, and only does tasting menus (no a la carte ordering).
-While the standard tasting menu focuses on fish, meats and veggies, they do have an 8-course vegan tasting menu ($130), with optional wine pairing ($95).
-The vegan tasting menu is “omakase” style, which means the chef provides a custom meal based on availability, so you may not know what dishes you will be served, but that is part of the fun!
+Matsu, which is the Japanese word for "pine," focuses on an omasake style menu -- so it's a prix fixe menu (no a la carte ordering), and at the whim of the chef, so you won't know what the dishes are in advance.
+While the standard tasting menu focuses on fish, meats and veggies, they do have a 10-course vegan tasting menu ($130), with optional drink pairing ($95).
+The dishes are quite unique and impressive — and you're likely to experience plants prepared in a novel way.
 Reservations are limited and should be made in advance.

 Special thanks to the San Diego Vegans Facebook group which contributed some ideas to this post!